 Guns are dangerous in the hands of people who do not possess the knowledge of how to properly use or store them and there needs to be a gun safety class at Pierce College to minimize the risks of guns in our homes and community.
+If you are an owner of a gun in your home, you could look into something like a gun cabinet, to keep your firearm safe and for weapon storage.

 Regardless of your views on guns, the reality is that guns are commonplace in American homes and you have been in the close vicinity to them whether you own one or not.
 In 2015 California received over 1.5 million applications to purchase guns which is the most in our state’s history.
 The application requires a background check and 10 day waiting period.
 There is zero requirement to know how to safely operate, clean or store your gun.